byu-cs329/lab3-type-checking-p1/README.md

 ERROR ... test Should_proveTypeSafe_When_oneFieldWithInitializer[3][1][1][2] ... failed ...
 ```

 Here `Should_proveTypeSafe_When_oneFieldWithInitializer` is the name of the test factory.
 The sequence of numbers in the bracket is the path in the tree to the actual failed test.
 The output is *not* helpful in debugging.
 Using an IDE for the report is strongly encouraged.
-Anyways, the array idices in the sequence are one-based (and not zero-based).
+Anyways, the array indices in the sequence are one-based (and not zero-based).
 In this example it refers to the 3rd child, 1st child, 1st child, and 2nd child relative to the base container for the compilation unit.
 The child at that leaf is the test that failed.
 In such a path, each index is an index into the list of `DynamicNodes` at the current node in the tree.
 The node at that index should be a `DynamicContainer` unless it is the last entry in the path in which case it should be a `DynamicTest`.

 The type (2) tests are trickier.
 These tests would need to inspect the dynamic generated tests to see if they have the right structure and content.
 As such, the dynamic tests would not run.
 They would be generated and inspected programmatically with JUnit tests that would fail when a generated test was not what was expected.